smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 This lets us keep the logic testable yet keeps the external API small.
 There are now more classes which might make the code more complicated.

 We intentionally keep these helper classes internal.
-While they are useful they have been created just for use within this assembly.
-Right now we don't think anyone else would want to send their callbacks the same way and otherwise it doesn't belong in the API.
+While they are useful on their own, they have been created just for use within this assembly.
+Right now we don't think anyone else would want to send their callbacks the same way.
+Due to this we have left them out of the public API until we are proven otherwise.

 Inheritance: No Family History
 ===============================================================================